FastyBird/fastybird/src/FastyBird/Addon/ThermostatDevice/README.md

 ## What is FastyBird Thermostat Device addon?

-FastyBird Virtual connector is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which allow you to create virtual devices composed from other physical devices.
+FastyBird Thermostat Device Addon is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem and its [Virtual connector](https://github.com/fastybird/virtual-connector) which allow you to create virtual software defined thermostat.

 ### Features:

-- Virtual device driver interface for developers
+- Support for multiple user presets
-- Full support for all devices from other connectors
+- Support for heater and coolers
-- Rich devices management for creating virtual devices
+- Full support for mapping physical devices connected to [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem
-- FastyBird Virtual Connector management for the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) [devices module](https://github.com/FastyBird/devices-module), allowing users to easily manage and monitor virtual devices
+- Rich devices management for creating thermostat devices
-- [{JSON:API}](https://jsonapi.org/) schemas for full API access, providing a standardized and consistent way for developers to access and manipulate virtual device data
+- [{JSON:API}](https://jsonapi.org/) schemas for full API access, providing a standardized and consistent way for developers to access and manipulate thermostat device data
 - Regular updates with new features and bug fixes, ensuring that the FastyBird Virtual Connector is always up-to-date and reliable.

-FastyBird Virtual Connector is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).
+FastyBird Thermostat Device Addon is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).

 ## Requirements

-FastyBird Virtual connector is tested against PHP 8.1 and require installed [Process Control](https://www.php.net/manual/en/book.pcntl.php)
+FastyBird Thermostat Device Addon is tested against PHP 8.1 and require installed [Process Control](https://www.php.net/manual/en/book.pcntl.php)
 PHP extensions.

 ## Installation